remogatto/sugarfoam/README.md

 # Project Status

 SugarFoam is in pre-alpha development.
 APIs are subject to change and not recommended for production use.
 We welcome feedback and contributions for early development.

 # Features

-- High-level API based on [Bubble Tea](https://github.com/charmbracelet/bubbletea) for building TUI applications
+- High-level API based on [Bubble Tea](https://github.com/charmbracelet/bubbletea) for building TUI applications.
-- Idiomatic approach to building applications that preserves the architecture inspired by [Elm](https://guide.elm-lang.org/architecture/)
+- Idiomatic approach to building applications that preserves the architecture inspired by [Elm](https://guide.elm-lang.org/architecture/).
-- Ability to define layouts for rendering components
+- Customizable layouts to easily define layouts for rendering components.

 # Quickstart